RoRoche/AndroidModularSample/docs/android_app_modularity.md

 - it's very simple to set up,
 - it's possible to define a global context (useful to pass arguments for example),
-- states are defined easily by declaring an _enum_ implementing `StateEnum`,
+- states are easily defined by declaring an _enum_ implementing `StateEnum`,
 - events are defined easily by declaring an _enum_ implementing `EventEnum`,
-- it provides a fluent API, which allows developer to declare the state machine in a clear and intelligible way (especially when combined with lambda expressions),
+- it provides a fluent API, which allows developers to declare the state machine in a clear and intelligible way (especially when combined with lambda expressions),
 - it's possible to declare callbacks to perform specific jobs when entering or leaving a state.

 ## FSM to manage view states